BoilerMake/bm-app/README.md

 - Each of those places can have it's own front end app/framework thing
 	- ofc with lots of sharing between them
 	- test

+Or maybe not...
+This is something we should discuss as a team

+## Ideal way to structure handlers:
+- Validate input
+- Query/update some data
+- Return a response